Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 Does my story have a political angle?
 Maybe Twitter would be a possible way to find readers.

-Understanding who is going to consider buying your book and why they might buy it can make a massive difference to your chances of success.
+Understanding who will consider buying your book and why they might do so can make a massive difference to your chances of success.

 2. Is your book cover design poor?

-Nothing kills a book’s selling potential on online retailers faster than an awful cover.
+Nothing reduces a book’s selling potential faster than an awful cover.

-Cheap always looks cheap, especially in small sizes on retailers.
+Cheap always looks cheap, especially when a cover is reduced to small sizes on book retailer sites.

 The quality, design, clarity, sharpness, color, font choices, and overall appeal of a book cover all have a direct effect on book sales.

-You might think making your own homemade book cover will save you a few dollars.
+You might think making your homemade book cover will save you a few dollars.

 But it will never help you make money.
-So it is wasted energy and very poor business logic.
+So, it is a waste of energy and very poor business logic.

-If you spend money on nothing else, always get a professional on the job and hire a book cover designer for your ebook and print-on-demand (POD) book covers.
+If you spend money on nothing else, always find a professional for the job and hire a book cover designer for your ebook and print-on-demand (POD) book covers.

 3. Did you get adequate editing help?

-It is not easy for an Indie author to afford a developmental editor.
+It is not easy for a new author to afford a developmental editor.

-But having access to someone who can point out weaknesses in your story is a vital part of the process of refining a manuscript.
+However, having access to someone who can point out weaknesses in your story is a vital part of refining a manuscript.

 You need someone you can trust who can tell you when something doesn’t make sense or is missing essential information.